 Crying Wolf was born in during a time of ethnic cleansing.
 Her village was attacked, and most of her family killed.
 Now a refugee, she and her brother were forced to survive on their own.
 After coming across an enemy soldier, they hid in a nearby shack, but the boy cried in fear.
 Crying Wolf put her hand over his face to silence the cries, unknowingly killing him.
 She carried the corpse of the boy to a refugee camp, where the wails of children resonated non-stop.
-Emotionally scarred, she couldn’t stand the crying, and it is implied that she murdered all the infants at the camp to silence their cries.
+Emotionally scarred, she couldn’t stand the crying, and it is implied that she murdered all the infants at the camp to silence their cries, while hallucinating that a wolf killed the children.
 Exactly what happened to Wolf in between the refugee camp and adulthood is unknown, though given her mental state, she probably didn't enjoy it.

 -Crying Wolf, Metal Gear Solid 4

 This is not an easy fight, I won’t lie.
 It will add a fair amount of time to your total, but it’s definitely doable.
 The biggest recommendation I can make for this fight is bring extra batteries.
 Your Solid Eye will be on throughout 90% of the fight, so it pays to collect all the batteries from the mission briefings.
 This guide assumes you already have knowledge of this fight and are attempting the Big Boss Emblem, thus will not cover Health recovering items or lethal means.